 When you feel ready to eat something more substantial, try soft fruits or vegetables, which also contain potassium.
-Avoid milk products and fatty, high-fiber, or very sweet foods until the diarrhea subsides, and don't drink sports drinks or soft drinks — although they contain electrolytes, their high sugar content may aggravate diarrhea.
+Avoid milk products and fatty, high-fiber, or very sweet foods until the diarrhea eases, and don't drink sports drinks or soft drinks — although they contain electrolytes, their high sugar content can make diarrhea worse.

 As uncomfortable as diarrhea may be, it is usually short-lived.
 Drink enough fluids and follow your doctor's instructions, and usually you'll be feeling better in no time.

 Reviewed by: J. Fernando del Rosario, MD